Dealing with Drift of Adaptation Spaces in Learning-based Self-Adaptive Systems using Lifelong Self-Adaptation: Problem of Drift of Adaptation Spaces

 Figure~\ref{fig: class drift example} shows an instance of novel class appearance (cf. Figure~\ref{fig:sample of quality attributes distribtion with GMM}) for the setup shown in Figure\,\ref{fig:deltaiotv1.1}.
 This plot represents the distribution of the quality attributes of adaptation options over 300 cycles.
 The blue points are related to cycles 1 to 250, and the green points to cycles 250 to 300.
 Although the position of some of the adaptation options (with their quality attributes) after cycle 250 (green points) were derived from initially defined classes (distributions), clearly most of the adaptation options after cycle 250 are not part of these initial distributions and form a new class or classes.

 To demonstrate the impact of this drift on the quality attributes of the IoT system, we compare the packet loss and energy consumption of the self-adaptive systems with a predefined classifier and with an ideal classifier (baseline) over 350 cycles.
 The ideal classifier used the verification results of all adaptation options in all cycles (determined offline as it takes three days to compute the ideal classifier).
-The stakeholders could then mark the different classes as shown in Figure~\ref{fig: ideal classification}.
+The stakeholders could then mark the different classes as shown in Figure~\ref{fig: ideal classification}. \re{ Note that the distribution of the population of each class obtained with the ideal classifier is close to its corresponding perfect Gaussian distribution, measured using sliced-Wasserstein distance\footnote{\re{The Wasserstein distance is a common metric to measure the similarity between two distributions.
+This distance has a possible range of values from zero to infinity, where a value of zero implies that the two distributions are identical.
+However, as it is computationally intractable, a simpler method like the sliced-Wasserstein is commonly used to approximate the distance.
+The python library~\cite{flamary2021pot} supports measuring the sliced-Wasserstein distance.}}~\cite{bonneel2015sliced} ($0.004\pm 1\mathrm{e}{-4}$, $0.003\pm 1\mathrm{e}{-4}$, $0.002\pm 2\mathrm{e}{-4}$, $0.008\pm 4\mathrm{e}{-4}$, and $0.009\pm 6\mathrm{e}{-4}$ --- normalized to $[0\ldots1]$ by the maximum distance between any two points of the data --- for classes 1 to 5, respectively\footnote{\re{As sliced-Wassertein is using the Monte Carlo method for approximating the Wasserstein metric, the measurement has some errors.
+Here, we reported the expected value and the standard deviation of the measurements for each class.}}). }